AkiraRy/RAISE/README.md

 ## Plans for the future

-1. discord bot implementation similar to telegram
+1. discord bot implementation similar to telegram !DONE
 2. A gui app that will support streaming from the mode.
 Also using gui you won't need to use discord/telegram
 3. Classifier for user queries to enable llm use different module.
 Like web search, weather forecast and so on
 4. Decouple PubSub and communication module from brain using server/client module between them instead.